Release date Sep 08, 1968

 Paul McCartney – Interview with Melody Maker, September 14, 1968

-The Beatles filmed the promotional clips for “Hey Jude” and “Revolution” at Twickenham Film Studios.
+On September 4, 1968, The Beatles filmed the promotional clips for “Hey Jude” and “Revolution” at Twickenham Film Studios.
 They were joined by a 36-piece orchestra and an audience of 300 people.

-David Frost was present on this day in the studio, to film some sequences and let the spectators think this was a live recording at the time of the broadcast.
+David Frost was present in the studio, to film some sequences and let the spectators think this was a live recording at the time of the broadcast.
 It was also a nice trick to fool The Musicians’ Union, which had placed a ban on miming.
 In this regard, only The Beatles’ lead and backing vocals were recorded live and taped on top of the existing vocals on the track, to guard against mistakes.

-On previous occasions in the past year or two, The Beatles had made little films showing themselves recording, walking around and so forth with their record playing in the background.
+[…] On previous occasions in the past year or two, The Beatles had made little films showing themselves recording, walking around and so forth with their record playing in the background.
 Naturally, some of these ran into trouble with the telly people because the fellows came pretty close to miming sometimes, and THAT is a terrible Deadly Sin so far as the unions are concerned.
 You are not allowed to mine to records on telly.

 This time The Beatles decided to avoid all the problems by producing a full-scale LIVE performance, done in colour, at Twickenham Film Studios and intended for showing all over the world.